 To support and bolster the global analysis, the Pharos team completed eight country case studies with countries around the globe including countries where we have worked in recent years, such as Angola and Peru, to those that are new to our organization, such as Ukraine and Vietnam.
 The full list of countries includes: Angola, El Salvador, Malawi, Peru, Rwanda, South Africa, Ukraine, and Vietnam.

 Ultimately, this evaluation should inform the ongoing round of C19RM 2.0 as well as the final round beginning in 2022.
-The team has submitted the final report which will be published by the Global Fund.
+The team submitted the final report to the Global Fund in May 2022, and it was published in July 2023.

 Status: Complete, November 2021 – May 2022